Education Act 1944: New policies

-Butler designed the Act as an expression of "One Nation Conservatism" in the tradition attributed to Disraeli, which called for paternalism by the upper class towards the working class.
+Butler designed the act as an expression of "One Nation Conservatism" in the tradition attributed to Disraeli, which called for paternalism by the upper class towards the working class.
+Butler later wrote in his 1971 memoirs that the 1944 act, like those of 1870, 1902 and 1918, did not “sweep the board clean” but rather “established a financial framework” within which local authorities could conduct such policies as were appropriate for their region.

-The Act ended the traditional all-age (5-14) elementary sector, enforcing the division between primary (5–11 years old) and secondary (11–15 years old) education that many local authorities had already introduced.
+The name “elementary school” was abolished as implying that the poorer children who tended to attend such schools would receive an inferior education.
+The act ended the traditional all-age (5–14) elementary sector, enforcing the division between primary (5–11 years old) and secondary (11–15 years old) education that many local authorities had already introduced.
 It abolished fees on parents for state secondary schools.
 It brought a more equitable funding system to localities and to different school sectors.
-The Act renamed the Board of Education as the Ministry of Education, giving it greater powers and a bigger budget.
+The act renamed the Board of Education as the Ministry of Education, giving it greater powers and a bigger budget.
 While defining the school leaving age as 15, it granted the government the power to raise the age to 16 "as soon as the Minister is satisfied that it has become practicable", though the change was not implemented until 1973.
 It also brought in a new system for setting teacher salaries.

-One of the results of the Act was to increase the openness of secondary schools to girls and the working class, educating and mobilising them.
+One of the results of the act was to increase the openness of secondary schools to girls and the working class, educating and mobilising them.
 Another result was that the percentage of children attending higher education tripled from 1% to 3%.

-The Act provided both for nursery schools and Further Education programmes through community colleges, offering education for both children and adults, a measure that was only followed through by a few LEAs such as the Cambridgeshire Village Colleges, Leicestershire Community Colleges and Coventry, Derbyshire and Nottinghamshire community schools.
+The act provided both for nursery schools and Further Education programmes through community colleges, offering education for both children and adults, a measure that was only followed through by a few LEAs such as the Cambridgeshire Village Colleges, Leicestershire Community Colleges and Coventry, Derbyshire and Nottinghamshire community schools.

 Anglican schools were continued, but brought under increased state funding and control.
 Every state-funded school was required to begin the day with a nondenominational religious prayer.
 This clause was amended by the Education Reform Act 1988, which specified that the act of worship should be of a 'broadly Christian nature' unless such a message was deemed to be inappropriate for a particular school or group of children.
 The amendment also specified that the act of worship could now take place in classes, rather than the previous system of conducting worship in assemblies.

-The Act was supported by HORSA (Hutting Operation for the Raising of the School-Leaving Age) a building programme to provide 'hut'-style accommodation to meet the additional educational demand.
+The act was supported by HORSA (Hutting Operation for the Raising of the School-Leaving Age) a building programme to provide 'hut'-style accommodation to meet the additional educational demand.